 Lock & Load X for FCP X

-Imagineer mocha planar tracker but it's also a great tool for motion stabilization (and rotoscoping, but that's another article).
-Imagineer is great for keeping up with the needs of VFX artists by adding new features and hosts.
-They also have immense an number of tutorial videos, so you should have no trouble finding learning resources..
+The mocha planar tracker but it’s also a great tool for motion stabilization (and rotoscoping, but that’s another article). mocha is great for keeping up with the needs of VFX artists by adding new features and hosts.
+They also have an immense number of tutorial videos, so you should have no trouble finding learning resources.

 mocha is a standalone application, not a plug-in. mocha AE comes with Adobe After Effects but can also be purchased separately if you are running an older version of AE. mocha Pro allows the user to output to many different hosts, so if you’re using Avid, Nuke, Final Cut Pro or something else, you’ll want to use mocha Pro. mocha Pro exports data that your host NLE can import and use.